-Obtain amplified DNA samples from the PCR PROTOCOL (all genes) and enzyme digested samples from the RESTRICTION DIGEST PROTOCOL (CYP2C19 and OXTR only)
+Obtain amplified DNA samples from the PCR PROTOCOL (all genes) and enzyme digested samples from the RESTRICTION DIGEST PROTOCOL.

-NOTE: For OXTR and CYP2C19, you will want to run both the undigested PCR product (from the PCR PROTOCOL) and the digested PCR product (from the RESTRICTION DIGEST PROTOCOL) for each sample next to one another on the gel.
+NOTE: For ACTN3, CYP2C19, OXTR and TAS2R38, you will want to run both the undigested PCR product (from the PCR PROTOCOL) and the digested PCR product (from the RESTRICTION DIGEST PROTOCOL) for each sample next to one another on the gel.